-We are looking for research engineers in computer vision / computer assisted interventions / navigation / medical image analysis / artificial intelligence to join the development of our clinical prototypes aiming at assisting clinicians during image-guided interventions.
+We are looking for research engineers in medical image analysis / computer assisted interventions / artificial intelligence / federated learning to join the development of our clinical prototypes aiming at assisting clinicians during image-guided interventions.
 A better idea of our research can be obtained from the illustrative videos below:

 Deep Learning for the Live Analysis of Endoscopic Procedures:

 Computer Vision and Augmented Reality for X-ray Monitoring:

 Human Body Tracking in the Operating Room using RGB-D Data:

 We are looking for candidates interested to contribute to the development of the demonstration prototypes and to their introduction into a hybrid operating room at IHU Strasbourg, a novel surgical institute with brand new facilities.
 For these positions, proficiency in English is mandatory since the development of the prototypes will involve communication with the clinical and industrial partners of the project.

 - Master in Computer Science or equivalent.
 PhD is welcome but not mandatory

 - Strong programming skills with experience in either medical image registration/segmentation, surgical navigation, artificial intelligence or federated learning